arnog/mathlive/src/api.md

 // 2.
 Attach it to the DOM
 document.body.appendChild(mf);

 // 3.
-Modifying options after construction
-mf.addEventListener("mount"), () => {
+Modifying options after the mathfield has been attached to the DOM mf.addEventListener("mount"), () => {
  mf.smartFence = true;
 });